warestack/bda/session3/homework/homework.md

 **Homework**

-The next script processes a single image by applying a `GaussianBlur` filter with a radius of 25 and resizing it to a thumbnail size of `3400x3400`.
+The following script processes a single image by applying a `GaussianBlur` filter with a radius of 25 and resizing it to a thumbnail size of `3400x3400`.
 The processed image is then saved to a specified directory.

 ```python
 from PIL import Image, ImageFilter